 Transavia: This is a Dutch budget airline, and a subsidiary of Air France-KLM.
 It serves Paris-Orly airport and Barcelona airport.
 Not terrible.

 Vueling: Vueling is a Spanish budget airline, and part of the same airlines group as Iberia.
 (You buy the same Vueling tickets but pay a lot more on Iberia’s website!)
 Vueling serves Barcelona Airport Terminal 1 and both Orly and Charles de Gaulle airports in Paris.
-Not terrible.

 Ryanair: The Irish budget airline with rock-bottom prices that nevertheless often finds sneaky ways to cost more than the others.
 There are endless screens to click through with add-ons when making your purchase and when printing your ticket.
 Getting to Beauvais airport costs more and takes longer than other Parisian airports.
 And there are in-flight ads that are very distracting when you’d like to read, for example.
 But… Ryanair is cheap!